rpy2/rpy2/doc/source/robjects.rst

   fit = robjects.r('lm(%s)' %repr(fmla))

-Mapping between rpy2 objects and other python objects
+Mapping rpy2 objects to arbitrary python objects
 =====================================================

 The conversion, often present when working with RPy-1.x, is no longer